ThePhaseCat/Area-Assistor/README.md

 # How to use

-To start, open the MineCalc GUI using the key 0 (Default Bind)
+To start, open the Area Assistor GUI using the key 0 (Default Bind)

 The tabs at the top relate to different services of the mod.
 Currently, there are three services: Set Values, Area Value, and Area Calculation
 ![2023-06-05_11 34 08](https://github.com/ThePhaseCat/MineCalc-Mod/assets/84151006/c89f8f20-8e18-48b2-b5e9-3aac2e1aaa23)